 Minor in Biology

-A minor in Biology consists of five courses, and at least three of these courses must be taken in the Department of Biology at Boston University.
+A minor in Biology consists of five 4-credit courses.
+At least three of these courses must be taken in the Department of Biology at Boston University.

 - CAS BI 107